-CU Buffs Head Coach Karl Dorrell fired
+CU Buffs head coach Karl Dorrell fired

-BOULDER, Colo. — University of Colorado Buffaloes Head Football Coach Karl Dorrell has been fired.
+BOULDER, Colo. — The University of Colorado at Boulder (CU) head football coach Karl Dorrell has been fired.

 CU Athletic Director Rick George released a statement Sunday announcing his departure after nearly two-and-a-half seasons.

-Mike Sanford, who is in his first year as CU's offensive coordinator, has been named interim head coach for the remainder of the 2022 season.
-A 17-year veteran of the coaching profession, Sanford previously served as a head coach for Western Kentucky in 2017 and 2018.
+Mike Sanford, who is in his first year as CU's offensive coordinator, has been named interim head coach for the remainder of the season.
+Sanford previously served as a head coach for Western Kentucky in 2017 and 2018.

 Defensive coordinator and outside linebackers coach Chris Wilson has also been dismissed.
 He was in his second stint on the Colorado staff and had been promoted to the position ahead of the 2021 campaign.